RohanE2/springmvc-ecommerce-razorpay-google-auth/README.md

 ## Usage

+## Usage

-1. Open your web browser and navigate to [the dashboard](http://cleatshub.store/mvcproject1/dashboard) to access the admin dashboard.
+1. Open your web browser and navigate to [CleatsHub E-commerce](http://cleatshub.store/mvcproject1/) to access the website. (http://cleatshub.store/mvcproject1/)
+2. To access the admin dashboard, go to [the dashboard](http://cleatshub.store/mvcproject1/dashboard) with the following credentials:(http://cleatshub.store/mvcproject1/dashboard)
    - Username: user
    - Password: user123
-2. Users can register or login using Google authentication.
+3. Users can register or login using Google authentication.
-3. Browse products, add them to the cart or wishlist, and proceed to checkout.
+4. Browse products, add them to the cart or wishlist, and proceed to checkout.
-4. Choose Razorpay as the payment method and complete the payment.
+5. Choose Razorpay as the payment method and complete the payment.
-5. Admins can log in and manage products, orders, and transactions from the admin dashboard.
+6. Admins can log in and manage products, orders, and transactions from the admin dashboard.

+Feel free to explore the website!